What is delayed ejaculation (DE)?

 - birth defects that impair the ejaculation process

-A temporary ejaculation problem can potentially cause anxiety and depression.
-These conditions can cause the problem to recur, even when the underlying physical cause has been resolved.
+A temporary ejaculation problem can cause anxiety and depression.
+This can lead to recurrence, even when the underlying physical cause has been resolved.

-A physical examination and explanation of your symptoms are necessary to make an initial determination.
-If a chronic health problem is suspected, more testing may need to be done.
+A physical examination and explanation of your symptoms are necessary to make an initial diagnosis.
+If a chronic health problem is suspected as the underlying cause, more testing may need to be done.
 This includes blood tests and urine tests.

 These tests will look for infections, hormonal imbalances, and more.
 Testing the reaction of your penis to a vibrator may reveal if the problem is psychological or physical.